 Join The Movement

 MakerspaceCT is a valuable community resource for everyone and a focal point for collaboration by businesses and individuals.
-Our 20,000 sf commercial space is being built RIGHT NOW in the Historic G. Fox Building at 960 Main Street in Downtown Hartford.
-Our Grand Opening is Saturday, April 13, 2019.
-Learn more about the event here.
+Our 25,000 sf commercial space is located in the Historic G. Fox Building at 960 Main Street in Downtown Hartford.
+We opened our doos on Saturday, April 13, 2019. .

 Mission & Vision

 Our mission is to positively impact lives by enabling access, innovation, and education.